 A small family farm with pick your own pumpkins starting the last weekend in September and running throughout October.
 Scheduled hayrides, corn box and free children’s straw fort.
 Food offerings include apple dumplings, apple cider and pumpkin ice cream.
 The address is 6621 Bluebird Lane, Dover, PA.
 It is located 19 miles south of Harrisburg.

 Cheeseman Farm - Portersville, PA

 Weekends in fall brings the Cheeseman Pumpkin Festival to Cheeseman Farm.
 Pick your pumpkin from their field.
-They are priced by weight at 40 cents per pound.
-Hayrides to the patch are available for $2 per person.
+Hayrides to the patch are available.
 Also enjoy the hay maze, hay jump and petting zoo.
-After sunset, they also hold the Cheeseman Fright Farm with haunted attractions for $15 per person.
+After sunset, they also hold the Cheeseman Fright Farm with haunted attractions.
 They are open from the last weekend in September through early November.
 Their address is 147 Kennedy Rd., Portersville, PA 16051.
 They are 40 miles north of Pittsburgh.

 Country Barn Market - Lancaster, PA